 As demonstrated in this white paper, TDD/FDD convergence networking has gained growing focus as a promising way to fully utilise limited radio resources for those operators who own both TDD and FDD spectrum.
 Clear and defined scenarios and solutions are available to meet requirements of TDD/FDD convergence networking.
-The end to end industry is also focussing growing attention on converged products and solutions.
+The end to end industry is also focusing growing attention on converged products and solutions.

-Thirteen LTE networks are operated in both TDD and FDD modes, with the majority operating in a converged configuration.
+Eighteen LTE networks are operated in both TDD and FDD modes, with about half operating in a converged configuration.
 These networks provide much information and significant experience to operators investigating TDD/FDD converged deployment and operation.
 It also demonstrates that the industry has laid a solid end-to-end foundation and provided choice for operators' varied convergence strategies.

-Infrastructure vendors to continue to deliver and evolve converged products and features including common BBU, mobility management and load balancing/traffic management functionality.
-The latter capability is in relatively early stages of development and more work is being done to develop the layer management mechanisms required by operators to deliver a seamless TDD/FDD customer experience.
+Infrastructure vendors to continue to deliver and evolve converged products and features including common BBU, mobility management, load balancing/traffic management functionality and TDD/FDD carrier aggregation.
+The latter capabilities are delivering the layer management mechanisms required by operators to deliver a seamless TDD/FDD customer experience.